CompEvol/Covid4Island/README.md

 Supplemental data for the article

-Douglas, Jordan, et al. "Phylodynamics reveals the role of human travel and contact tracing in controlling COVID-19 in four island nations." medRxiv (2020).
+Douglas, Jordan, and Mendes, Fabio, et al. "Phylodynamics reveals the role of human travel and contact tracing in controlling COVID-19 in four island nations." medRxiv (2020).